predigame/clickninja/README.md

 ```
 my_machine$ pred clickninja.py
 ```

-If you want to give one of the complete versions a spin, run one of these commands.
+If you want to give one of the complete versions a spin, run one of these commands:

 ```
 my_machine$ pred clickninja-final.py
 my_machine$ pred clickninja-levels.py
 ```

-# Basic Game
+## Basic Game

 The fundamentals for click ninja are pretty basic.
 Open a text editor and copy in the follow code.
 This will create a window of 20x14 blocks and a title of 'Click Ninja'
 ```python